lwindolf/lzone-cheat-sheets/cheat-sheets/Status Pages.md

 This is a list of status pages where you can query outages per provider

-Also check out the automatic status page fetch on the start page of this site https://lzone.de
+Also check out the automatic status page aggregator on the start page of this site https://lzone.de

 ## PaaS